Undergraduate Course Catalog 2016-2017

 Students who wish to declare psychology as a major after enrolling in the University should consult with the department’s academic counselor for application procedures and criteria.

 Students majoring in psychology must complete 44 credits with a minimum grade of C- in each course and a 2.0 overall average in all major requirements.
 The psychology department does not accept other departments’ statistics courses toward the psychology major.
-Students who have taken a statistics course other than PSYC 402 must pass a competency exam in order to apply to the major and/or register for PSYC 502.
-Major department courses taken to satisfy major requirements cannot be used to satisfy Discovery category requirements (PSYC 401 cannot be used to fulfill a Social Science, PSYC 571 cannot be used to fulfill a Historical Perspective.)
-Students who use PSYC 402 for the Discovery requirement must take an additional psychology course that is eligible for major credit to replace PSYC 402 in the major.
+Students who have taken a statistics course other than PSYC 402 must pass a competency exam in order to apply to the major and/or register for PSYC 402.
+Major department courses may not be used to satisfy Discovery category requirements except in the case of a second or dual major.
+(PSYC 401 cannot be used to fulfill a Social Science; PSYC 571 cannot be used to fulfill a Historical Perspective.)
+Students who use PSYC 402 for the QR Discovery requirement must take an additional psychology course that is eligible for major credit to replace PSYC 402 in the major.
 (PSYC 444 and 595 may NOT be used for this purpose.)

 Requirements for the Major